With only one teaspoon of added sweetener, these fudgy, (almost) sugar-free brownies are a delicious treat for those on special diets!

 With low-to-no sugar baking, texture is very important.

-In keeping the same texture as higher sugar counterparts, your taste buds are almost tricked into thinking they’re eating something more sweet and decadent.
+If the texture is similar to a higher sugar recipe, you're almost tricked into thinking you're eating something more sweet and decadent.

 Ingredients